Skip to main content

 Current Phase Details

 We have completed the initial Gen 2 Rollout.
-Sites may continue to opt-out until the Gen 1 Removal phase takes place.
+Sites may continue to opt-out until Gen 1 is removed and all sites are auto-upgraded.

 Once the Dev environment for a site has been upgraded to Generation 2, deploying commits from Dev to Test will automatically upgrade the Test environment to Generation 2 as well.
 Following this pattern, an upgrade to the Live environment takes place once commits are deployed from the Test to Live environment.